Fastrings/TicTacToeAI/README.md

 ## SUMMARY

 Simple TicTacToe command-line game with added AIs playing the game.
 The idea behind this project came from reading this excellent post from Robert Heaton, available [here](https://robertheaton.com/2018/10/09/programming-projects-for-advanced-beginners-3-a/.).

+The other parts (database, data visualization, tests, ...) came from my own imagination.

 ## USAGE